rur/good/README.md

 ## A pretty good web scaffold for Golang

-1. Generate obvious, grok-able code
+1. Generates obvious, grok-able code
 1. Only basic dependencies
-1. Binary embedding
+1. Binary embedded
 1. Easy to secure
 1. No surprises

-`good` is a code-gen tool for embedding a web GUI to your Golang project.
-The bootstrap is geared towards an admin portal or server console, but it's a general purpose setup.
-Suitable when a framework would be over-doing it.
+`good` is a code-gen tool for embedding a web GUI in your Golang project.
+The scaffold is geared towards an admin portal or server dashboard.
+However, it is a general purpose setup, useful when a framework might be over-doing it.

 ### CLI Overview

-These commands support a rapid development loop: generate code and refactor for your purposes.
+These commands support a rapid development flow: generate code and refactor to suit your needs.

 #### Good Scaffold

     $ good scaffold portal

-This will create a new app at `[pkg]/portal`, reading the module namespace from the `./go.mod` file.
+Create a new app at `[pkg]/portal`.
+The namespace is read from `./go.mod`.

 #### Good Page